-Parties and organizational groups of more than 15 people visiting the park must call the Ansonia Nature Center (203 736-1053) and talk with a staff member about space availability and are required to rent the picnic pavilion for $125 including a $200 returnable clean up deposit
+Organizational groups and parties of more than 15 people visiting the park must call the Ansonia Nature Center (203 736-1053), talk with a staff member about space availability and are required to rent the picnic pavilion for $125 including a $200 returnable clean-up deposit

 To view our programs available to the public, please visit our Calendar of Events.

 - Ansonia Public Schools – FREE